As a beginner player, why should you upgrade your saxophone mouthpiece?

 If you want some tips on choosing a saxophone, and get my free buyers guide, click here.

 If you’re using a second-hand saxophone, it might not have come with a mouthpiece or a mouthpiece cap.
 Or, the mouthpiece might not be suitable for you as a beginner.
 If you’ve bought a new saxophone, the mouthpiece provided may be unbranded, and it could be for other types of saxophones, like alto sax mouthpieces.

 Playing on the wrong mouthpiece can make it so much more difficult to get started.
 Your mouthpiece is the first part of your sax that you blow into, so it has the biggest impact on how easy it is to play jazz, and on the sound quality that comes out.

 Firstly, these alto saxophone mouthpieces are really affordable at around £40 or $40 US if you buy it in the US.
 The price for alto and tenor is about the same.

 This is really cheap for a saxophone mouthpiece.
 My pro mouthpiece from Theo Wanne would cost around ten times more – but it would also be much more difficult for a beginner to play.
 The Yamaha 4C is a much better choice for a beginner.

 This is all to do with the shape and opening of the mouthpiece.
 The Yamaha 4C is designed to make it really easy to play, even if your embouchure (the muscles around your mouth) are not very developed yet.
-You can still get a nice controlled smooth sound with this mouthpiece.
+You can still get a nice controlled smooth and warm sound with this quality mouthpiece.
 With a soft reed, it will be much easier to play the full range of notes on your sax.